Experts study declines in the number of humpbacks migrating between Alaska and Hawaiʻi.

 Scientists are on a six-year mission to study remote coral reefs around the world.

-Scientists use satellite tags and DNA forensic tools to study the ultimate apex predator.
+Scientists use satellite tags and DNA forensic tools to track tiger sharks.

 In the waters of the Atlantic and Caribbean, a voracious alien predator has taken hold.